 Signed

 Print Name Chair of Committee

 Date Adopted 20 th June 2006

-Review Date Reviewed April 2021, and then annually
+Review Date Reviewed February 2023, and then annually

-Review Date Reviewed April 2021, and Then annually

 Recruitment of Ex-Offenders

 Policy Statement

 As an organisation using the Criminal Records Bureau (CRB) Disclosure service (now known as DBS) to assess applicants' suitability for positions of trust, Little Melton Pre-School Nursery complies fully with the DBS Code of Practice and undertakes to treat all applicants for positions fairly.
 It undertakes not to discriminate unfairly against any subject of a Disclosure on the basis of a conviction or other information revealed.